Kaspar Villiger: Early life and education

-Villiger was born 5 February 1941 in Pfeffikon, Switzerland to Max and Dory (née Heiz) Villiger.
-He was the grandson of Jean Villiger (1860–1902), who founded the tobacco manufacturing concern Villiger Sons in 1888.
-He had one elder brother, Heinrich (1930–2025), and sister Monika (born 1936).
+Villiger was born 5 February 1941 in Pfeffikon, Switzerland, the third and youngest child, of Max Villiger (1897–1966), a tobacco manufacturer, and Dora Charlotte "Dory" Villiger (née Heiz; 1909–1997), into a Protestant family.
+His siblings are; Heinrich Villiger (1930–2025) and Monika Villiger (born 1936).

+His paternal family is deeply rooted in the Wyna valley where they have their place of origin in Sins, Aargau.
+In 1888, his grandfather, a tobacco manufacturer, founded the tobacco concern currently known as Villiger Sons.
+His father, Max Villiger, emigrated to Louisville, Kentucky in an earlier life, where he reportedly signed a declaration of intention to become a U.S. citizen.
+However, this was never formalized, and he returned to Switzerland, to work in the family business.

-He was raised in Pfeffikon and completed his Matura in Aarau.
-He then studied Mechanical Engineering at the Swiss Federal Institute of Technology in Zürich graduating in 1965.
+Villiger was predominantly raised in Pfeffikon, Lucerne, in a predominantly Catholic environment.
+He attended Cantonal School Aarau from 1957 to 1960.
+He ultimately studied mechanical engineering at the Swiss Federal Institute of Technology in Zürich graduating in 1966.

 Career

-In 1966, he entered the family business, after the sudden death of his father Max Villiger (1897–1966) alongside his elder brother Heinrich Villiger, who was responsible for the German market and his sister Monika Villiger, who was export director.
+In 1966, he entered the family business, after the sudden death of his father alongside his elder brother Heinrich Villiger, who was responsible for the German market and his sister Monika Villiger, who was export director.
 He integrated bicycle manufacturer Kalt in Buttisholz and developed it under the new Villiger name.
 Villiger was also the vice president of the Chamber of Commerce of Central Switzerland, several years a member on the board committee of the Association of Employers in Central Switzerland and vice president of the Argovian Chamber of Industry and Commerce.

 In 2004, he became member of the board of directors of Nestlé and Swiss Re.
 On 15 April 2009, he was elected Chairman of the Board of Swiss banking giant UBS, holding this post until 3 May 2012.
 His successor was Axel A. Weber.